SkylineCommunications/dataminer-docs/user-guide/Reference/DataMiner_Extension_Modules.md

 ## Evolution

-From the list of DxMs, we will extract some modules that are actually core modules created with the DXM technology and call them 'DMs'.
-DxMs and DMs will be treated differently during upgrades.
-DMs will be installed (or updated if already installed) during Core upgrade/update packages, while DxMs will only be updated when they were already installed.
-DxMs will have a 'minimal version of the core' dependency, and that will be made transparent through the cloud admin page.
-When installing updates, the latest compatible update will be automatically selected.
+Some DxMs are considered core modules created using the DxM technology.
+These are known as "DMs".
+DMs are treated differently from other DxMs during upgrades.
+While other DxMs are only updated if they have already been installed, a DM will always be installed or updated with an upgrade.

+DxMs depend on a minimum version of the core software.
+This is indicated in the Admin app.
+When you install updates, the latest compatible update will be automatically selected.

 ## Packs